Fragrance Guide

 Scent

-Are natural fragrances healthy?
+Are natural fragrances non toxic?

 Unless a fragrance’s ingredients are “100% essential oil,” it is not truly natural.